← Back

 "ai_model": "gpt-4.1",

-"ai_summary": "Azure ACS will retire for SharePoint Online on April 2, 2026; update custom apps and integrations to use Microsoft Entra ID to maintain access.",
+"ai_summary": "Azure Access Control Services (ACS) retires for SharePoint Online on April 2, 2026; update custom apps and integrations to use Microsoft Entra ID for authentication.",

 "ai_topics": [